SushankGiri/SushankGiri/README.md

 👀 I’m interested in ...
 Photography, SoftwareDevelopment, Webdevelopment, 3D modeling and Robotics.
 🌱 I’m currently learning ...
 SoftwareDevelopment and Photography.
 💞️ I’m looking to collaborate on ...
 Simple projects.For now.
-📫 How to reach me ... on discord, instagram, or facebook instragram.
+📫 How to reach me ... on discord, instagram, or facebook messenger.

 <!---
 SushankGiri/SushankGiri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.